lake in a large valley

 Bird feeding from the water

-A pair of Australian Pelican (Pelecanus conspicillatus) contemplating if I was a risk or not as I paddled by.
+A pair of Australian Pelicans (Pelecanus conspicillatus) contemplating if I was a risk or not as I paddled by.

 Bird spreading its wings